Everything you should know about the new BTS museum in Seoul

 Since only a limited number of people are allowed to enter at a time, visitors will have to register in advance which can be done via the museum’s official site or the app.
 A Weverse account needs to be created to activate the registration process.
 Once done, registered guests are issued a QR code which must be displayed at the entry on the date and time of visit.
 For this purpose, visitors must have the app on their smartphones.
 The app is also useful as a guide for English language speakers.
 Any of the pre-recorded voices of BTS members and other Hybe artists can be selected as a “guide” for the tour.

-Each ticket costs KRW 22,000 (US$ 20).
+Each ticket costs RM80.
 No one below the age of 14 is allowed entry even if they are accompanied by guardians.
 Photography can be done only using mobile phones and in specific areas of the exhibition halls but flash photography is not allowed.
 The museum is open on all days except Monday.

 (Main image: Dong-A Ilbo / AFP / South Korea OUT)